373: “Bishop Athanasius of Alexandria…aggressive opponent of Arianism and polemicist against Judaism died today.”

 1853: The Argentine Constitution promised freedom of religion and immigration.
 Argentina had already shown itself to be a hospitable place for Jewish settlement when it abolished the Inquisition in 1813 which contributed to an influx of Jewish immigrants from Western Europe and North Africa.
 The country’s first “Jewish wedding” would take place in 1860 and the Jewish community of Buenos Aires dates its start from 1862.

-1856: It was reported today that Lord Derby’s government could not long survive because it was led by “a dilettante Jew whose only stary is self, and who has no care either for the national honor or glory…” The “dilettante Jew” had to be a reference to Disraeli, who not for the first time would be wrongly identified as a Jew.
+1856: The New York Times reported that Lord Derby’s government could not long survive because it was led by “a dilettante Jew whose only stary is self, and who has no care either for the national honor or glory…” The “dilettante Jew” had to be a reference to Disraeli, who not for the first time would be wrongly identified as a Jew.
 And the references were invariably used as a slur.

 1860: Birthdate of Theodor Herzl.
 Born in Hungary, Herzl's family moved to Vienna.
 He was raised in an "enlightened Jewish home" and trained as a lawyer.
 Herzl pursued a career as a journalist and writer.
 Although he had encountered anti-Semitism, his views on the role of the Jews changed radically when he covered the Dreyfus Trial in 1894.
 If anti-Semitism could thrive in enlightened France, then the Jews were not safe any place except in a nation of their own.
 He electrified many with his book the Jewish State and he organized the World Zionist Organization.
 The six congresses that he chaired set much of the tone and program for the modern Zionist movement.
 Herzl died in 1904 at the age of 44.
 In 1949, his body was taken to Mt.
 Herzl in Jerusalem for its final resting place.
 Herzl is the embodiment of Hillel's most famous wisdom statements and proof that one person can make a difference.
 “Herzl coined the phrase ‘If you will, it is no fairytale,’ which became the motto of the Zionist movement.
 Although at the time no one could have imagined it, Zionism led, only fifty years later, to the establishment of the independent State of Israel.”